chrede88/L1nkr/README.md

 ## Installation

-1) Make sure you have [Hugo](https://gohugo.io/installation/) and Go isntalled on your local machine.
+1) Make sure you have Hugo and Go isntalled on your local machine.
+Read the instructions [here](https://gohugo.io/installation/).
 2) Follow this link to the theme [template](https://github.com/Chrede88/L1nkrTemplate).
-3) Follow the installation instructions in this repo.
+3) Follow the installation instructions in the template repo.
 They are listed below for reference.

+### Template istallation instructions (Only for reference)
 1) Use this template by pressing `Use this template`.
 2) Clone your version of the template to your local computer:
 ```shell